Michele Conti (politician)

 Michele Conti (born 3 March 1970) is an Italian politician, who is currently serving as the Mayor of Pisa since May 2018.

-He was a member of right-wing party National Alliance from 1994 to 2005 and he served as municipal councillor in Pisa.
+He was a member of right-wing party National Alliance from 1995 to 2009 and he served as municipal councillor in Pisa.
 He ran for Mayor of Pisa at the 2018 Italian local elections, supported by a centre-right coalition formed by Lega Nord, Forza Italia and Brothers of Italy.
 He won and took office on 27 June 2018.

+Biography

+Born in Pisa in 1970, he spent most of his childhood in Ghezzano, a hamlet of San Giuliano Terme.
+After completing a degree in agronomy, he became a certified agronomist.
+In 1996, he began his professional career at the Experimental Zooprophylactic Institute of Lazio and Tuscany, first working at the Grosseto branch and then moving to the Pisa branch.

+Formerly director of the Pisa Agricultural Consortium, he is now an executive at the Tirreno Consortium, now known as Consorzi Agrari d'Italia.